-Speaking to financial services professionals in Sydney on Wednesday, partners John Dalzell and Ben Allen from Dentons — which rebranded from Gadens Sydney in December 2016 — acknowledged that those who appeared in the Royal Commission into banking and financial services would have some “element of protection”.
+Speaking to financial services professionals in Sydney on Wednesday, partners John Dalzell and Ben Allen from Dentons — which rebranded from Gadens Sydney in December 2016 — acknowledged that those who appeared in the Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry would have some “element of protection”.

 However, he pointed out that these protective measures did not affect the ability of financial regulators such as ASIC or APRA to exercise their powers.